-Rapid Sales Promotion Services is proud to be selling The Official DVD of Carvin H Goldstone, entitled “No Swearing” We are truely thankful for talented durbanites of this calibre.
+Rapid Sales Promotion Services is proud to be selling The Official DVD of Carvin H Goldstone, entitled “No Swearing” We are truly thankful for talented durbanites of this caliber.

 Carvin H manages to do a type of comedy that many South African comics only wish they could, and before you say it – No, it’s not simply “because he’s coloured”.
 His tight observational set effortlessly toys with the different race groups in our country, skirting an edgy yet incredibly witty line as he highlights differences, similarities, and well

 thought out observations from his childhood and his life in general.

 His material ranges from the contemporary – Rugby World Cup, Ard Matthews, everyday trips to the bank – to ‘laugh out loud’ anecdotes about growing up in a “real house” in a community of mostly small flats, and eating “Post Toasties” (Corn Flakes) and everything in between.

 What sets this man apart from most comics I know is not necessarily the calm, confident energy he brings to the stage, but rather the fact that his first ever One-Man Show (aptly named ‘No Swearing’) was clean.
 That’s right – I said clean: it contained not one scrap of foul language and no vulgarity whatsoever.
 As a professional comedian myself, I know what an accomplishment this actually is, and it is welcome relief from the usual barrage of loose vulgarity and curse-word peppered monologues that characterise a number of SA comedians, myself included.
 Add to this Carvin H’s talent for accents, and an occasional physicality that you wouldn’t expect from the big guy, and it’s no surprise that he had the crowd clutching their bellies and hanging off his every word for most of the show.